Chriscbr/perl.is/README.md

 ----

 For local development of the backend, you can run the Go server directly with `go run main.go`.
-But you must ensure:
+But you must first ensure:

 1. The frontend has been built (`cd frontend && npm run build`)
 2. You have an instance of Redis running locally.
 For example, you can run one with Docker: `docker run --name perlis-redis -d redis`